joliver82/jme3-graalvm-sample-project/README.md

 Note that you may need to go through all your game to get everything in place

-Also you can create multiple folders with different executions and add all in build.gradle, at graalvmNative section -> configurationFileDirectories.from(file("<The desired path>"))
+Also you can create multiple folders with different executions and add all in build.gradle, at graalvmNative section -> configurationFileDirectories.from(file("{The desired path}"))